 (Originally published in The Chattanooga Times Free Press)

-Of the top stories summing up 2018 and predictions for 2019, few mentioned the escalating rate of suicide.
+Of the top media stories, few mentioned the escalating rate of suicide.
 Adjusted for age, the annual U.S. suicide rate increased 24% between 1999 and 2014, the highest rate recorded in 28 years.
 Yet, despite about 129 suicides per day across the country, the topic remains in the shadows.

 You may think that Tennessee is an exception, but we have twice as many suicides than homicides.
 With a suicide rate well above the national average, suicide is the tenth cause of death in our state.
 Tennessee averages one suicide every eight hours.
 And the situation continually worsens.
 The Tennessee Suicide Prevention Network reports that suicide deaths have steadily increased over the last 35 years since they’ve been monitoring suicide.